The Best Time to Share a Post on Facebook 2023

 - For B2C brands

-According to the search, the perfect times for B2C businesses to upload on Facebook are Wednesday at 1 p.m. and Friday at 11 a.m.
+According to the search for B2C businesses, the best time to post on Facebook is Wednesday at 1 p.m. and Friday at 11 a.m.
 Wednesday from 1–3 p.m., Friday from 10–11 a.m., and Thursday at 5 p.m. were all high-engagement hours.
 Overall, companies marketing to customers have discovered that weekdays from 10 a.m. to 5 p.m. provide the most continuous interaction.

 - For B2B brands

 B2B companies were not all that different from their business peers, according to data.
-The best hours to post for these businesses are at 9 a.m. or 3–4 p.m.
+The best times to share on Facebook for these businesses are at 9 a.m. or 3–4 p.m.

 - For Media brands